SunnyVikasMalviya/Mirroring-a-random-function-in-python-using-Machine-Learning/README.md

 Sorted each line individually in the dataset files using the Sorted_Dataset_Producer.py.
 These files help count the number of occurences of each number in each 1000 random numbers produced.

 3. Frequency count:
 The sorted dataset files were then input to Number_Frequency_Finder.py, which essentially parses through each line in the datasets(100 lines in each of the 5 dataset files) and counts the frequency of each number in that line.
-The frequency of each number in every line is written in the below mentioned manner.
+The frequency of each number in every line is written in the below mentioned manner.<br/>
 Line0 : (0,82)(1,85)(2,98)(3,98)(4,115)(5,96)(6,124)(7,90)(8,109)(9,103)

 4. Generated a scatter plot: